How to Write Thoughts in First Person: Techniques & Examples

 Mastering first person perspective enhances character connection.
 In this viewpoint, every aspect of the story is filtered through the main character's point of view using pronouns like "I" or "my."
 This approach allows you to convey the protagonist's perceptions, feelings, and experiences directly.
 Opt for active voice over passive constructions to maintain engagement and immediacy.
 For instance, instead of writing "The ball was thrown by me," use "I threw the ball."
 This not only tightens your sentences but also keeps your readers anchored in the protagonist's active role.

 Ensure consistency in voice and tone throughout your narrative.
 If your character speaks in informal dialects or slang, maintain this style in their thought processes as well.
-Consistency here helps build authenticity and trust with your audience.
+Consistency here builds authenticity and trust with your audience.
+A first-person narrator who thinks in one voice and speaks in another will feel fractured to the reader.

 When to Use First Person Narrative